gosub-com/Zurfur/Doc/Zil.md

 ## Package Directory Layout

-* Header.json: Header file, stripped of all private symbols.
+* HeaderPublic.json: Header file, stripped of all private symbols.
-* HeaderAll.json: Superset of Header.json, containing all symbols.
+* HeaderPrivate.json: Superset of Header.json, containing all symbols.
 * Code.txt: Source code in text format (Zurfur intermediate language)
 * Resources: Directory holding project resources (images, text files, translations, data, etc.)

-## Header and HeaderAll
+## HeaderPublic and HeaderPrivate

-The `Header.json` file contains only public symbols needed by other packages so they can be compiled independently.
+The `HeaderPublic.json` file contains only public symbols needed by other packages so they can be compiled independently.
 For speed, it might not be compressed.
-For verification, every symbol in the header must have an exact match in `HeaderAll.json`
+For verification, every symbol in the public header must have an exact match in `HeaderPrivate.json`

-The `HeaderAll.json` file contains all public and private symbols in the package.
-It is an exact superset of `Header.json`.
+The `HeaderPrivate.json` file contains all public and private symbols in the package.
+It is a superset of `HeaderPublic.json`.

 ## Code